tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN
+1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-  - Trial subscriptions will not work
+    - Trial subscriptions will not work.

 2. A machine with the following software installed:

     - Visual Studio 2017
     - SQL Management Studio 2017
     - Power BI Desktop

 ## Before the hands-on lab